Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Performance Evaluation

 \subsubsection{Platform}

 We conduct our experiments on a workstation with an NVIDIA GeForce RTX 5090 GPU and an Intel(R) Core(TM) i9-14900KF CPU.
-The experimental code is implemented using Python 3.9.23, CUDA 13.0, and PyTorch 2.2.2, which is available at https://github.com/SamuChamp/pom2dib.
+The experimental code is implemented using Python 3.9.23, CUDA 13.0, and PyTorch 2.2.2.